vippsas/vipps-epayment-api/docs/api/Getting-Started.md

 This document covers the quick steps for getting started with the Vipps Merchant Payments API.
 This document assumes you have signed up as a organisation with Vipps and have your test credentials from the [Merchant Portal](./Merchant-Portal.md).

-Once your merchant account is setup for Merchant Payments you should look at our [Configure Merchant Account]() page for available configuration options such as our [Notifications Webhooks](./How-to-setup-Notification-Webhooks.md).
+Once your merchant account is setup for Merchant Payments, you should look at our [Configure Merchant Account]() page for available configuration options such as our [Notifications Webhooks](./How-to-setup-Notification-Webhooks.md).

 ## Your first Vipps Payment